n370/the-accessibles/README.md

   Provide a brief description of your team, how it came to be, etc.
 --->

-Our team members came together because ...
+Our team members came together because we share a passion for accessibility, design systems, and the modernization of tech stacks.
+We believe that these combined passions give our team a competitive advantage and the strength to make hackathon contributions with a real impact!

 | Name | Organization |
 | --- | --- |